AlibabaResearch/DAMO-ConvAI/spokenwoz/README.md

 **Training**

-Please place the text data of SpokenWOZ in  `./ubar/data/multi-woz` and database in  `./ubar/db`
+Please place the text data of SpokenWOZ in `./ubar/data/multi-woz` and move db folder and ontology.json to  `./ubar/db`

 ```
 cd ./ubar